liugangcode/Graph-DiT/README.md

 This code was developed and tested with Python 3.9.16, PyTorch 2.0.0, and PyG 2.3.0, Pytorch-lightning 2.0.1.

-For molecular generation evaluation, we should first install rdkit:
+For molecular generation evaluation, we should first install rdkit.

 Then `fcd_torch`: `pip install fcd_torch` (https://github.com/insilicomedicine/fcd_torch).